The Gorenstein defect category: Properties of the functor

 Recall that a Noetherian ring (i.e.\ a ring that is both left and right Noetherian) is \emph{Gorenstein} if its injective dimensions both as a left and as a right module are finite.
 By a classical result of Zaks (cf.\ \cite[Lemma A]{Zaks}), the two injective dimensions then coincide.
 However, it is an open question whether a Noetherian ring of finite selfinjective dimension on one side is of finite selfinjective dimension on both sides, and therefore Gorenstein.

-We have now come to the main result.
+We have now come to the main result of this section.
 It deals with Artin rings (i.e.\ rings that are both left and right Artin) and commutative Noetherian local rings.
 Namely, for such a ring $A$, the functor $\beta_{\proj A}$ is dense if and only if $A$ is Gorenstein.
-As mentioned in the introduction, the ``if" part of this result is classical: it is part of \cite[Theorem 4.4.1]{Buchweitz}.
-We include a proof for the convenience of the reader.
+As mentioned in the introduction, one may regard this as a triangulated category reformulation of the result of Auslander and Bridger \cite[Theorem (4.20)]{AuslanderBridger}; our approach was inspired by \cite[Theorem 4.4.1]{Buchweitz}.

 \begin{theorem} Let $A$ be either an Artin ring or a commutative Noetherian local ring, and $\proj A$ the category of finitely generated projective left $A$-modules.
 Then the functor

 is dense if and only if $A$ is Gorenstein. \end{theorem}